Purposeful Boards, Powerful Fundraising

 - periodic fundraising exercises you can do with your Board

 - how to get your Board to articulate your organization's value to the community

 - how every single willing Board member can be a great fundraiser

 To maximize the benefit of this session, each organization must have the Executive Director and at least three Board members in attendance.
-Having staff and Board members from the same organization attend as a team will enhance the experience.
+Having staff and Board members from the same organization attend on the same day as a team will enhance the experience.
 Additional Board and staff participants are strongly encouraged to attend.
-Each named participant will be required to complete the registration.
-The registration fee of $100 covers the attendance of up to five people from an organization.
+The registration fee of $150 covers the attendance of up to six people from an organization.
 Additional participants may be added for a fee of $25 per person.